juhaku/utoipa/README.md

 Integration with Actix web framework | :heavy_minus_sign: In development Integration with Rocker framework | :x: Not done
-Write exessive documentation & Book & Examples | :x: Not done At least 90 % tested code | :heavy_check_mark: Still ongoing along with the other development
+Write exessive documentation & Book & Examples | :x: Not done At least 90 % tested code | :heavy_minus_sign: Still ongoing along with the other development

 Integration with other frameworks are not planned as of this stage but when the intial set of features are complete the integrations with other frameworks can be prioritized.